Food for people with low immunity

-If you have low immunity, you're more at risk of getting sick from microorganisms (bugs) in food than healthy people.
-Find out how to help protect yourself from illness and get tips for preparing and storing food safely.
+If you have low immunity, you may be more at risk of getting sick from food poisoning than other people.
+Find out which foods to avoid to help protect yourself from illness, and make sure the food you eat is safe for you.

 What is low immunity?

-Your immune system normally fights harmful microorganisms or bugs (called pathogens) that can make you sick.
-But illness, medications, a recent hospital stay, pregnancy, or being very young or frail can mean your immune system is not as strong as it should be.
+Your immune system fights harmful bugs that can make you sick.
+Having low immunity means your immune system is not as strong as it should be.
 So you have to be more careful what you eat.

 - taking certain medications, including immunosuppressive drugs

-- an older person with an ongoing (chronic) illness.
+- being an older person with an ongoing (chronic) illness

 You can minimise your risk of catching a foodborne illness by:

 - knowing which foods are high risk, and avoiding them